Dynamical structure of entangled polymers simulated under shear flow: Introduction

+Theoretical descriptions usually simplify the full multi-chain network with just one chain immersed in the averaged confining field of all the other chains.
+Currently the main reference is the GLaMM theory~\cite{graham2003microscopic}, rooted in the earlier Doi and Edwards theory~\cite{doi1988theory}, itself based on de Gennes work~\cite{de1971reptation}.
+It is widely applied in rheology~\cite{han2007rheology} where a strong shear flow results in a drop of viscosity (shear thinning), and the emergence of normal stress differences (the Weissenberg effect).
+The theory also corroborates structural measurements, in particular small angle neutron scattering (SANS) and neutron reflectometry (NR).
+These experiments have established that the polymer shape elongates in the shear flow direction $x$, while shrinking perpendicular to it~\cite{chenneviere2016direct, korolkovas2017polymer,Yearley2010, Bent2003, Graham2006, Clarke2010, Muller1993, Blanchard2005, Boue1987, Kirkensgaard2016}, along both shear gradient $y$ and vorticity $z$.
+However, there is some disagreement with the theory on the exact relaxation pathways as evidenced by a recent kinetic SANS experiment~\cite{wang2017fingerprinting}.

-Theories and structural dynamics experiments~\cite{goossen2015sensing, schleger1998clear, wischnewski2002molecular, richter1993dynamics, richter1993origins, pyckhout2016mixtures} of entangled polymers have mostly been limited to equilibrium.
-In contrast, the practical and industrial use of entangled polymers usually involves shear flow, for example in food thickeners~\cite{rao2014rheology}, paint formulations~\cite{chhabra2011non}, plastics injection~\cite{bartczak2005effect} and extrusion~\cite{bartczak2010effect}, fibre spinning~\cite{shenoy2005role}, and enhanced oil recovery from shale rock~\cite{wever2011polymers}.
-Non-equilibrium entanglement dynamics also play a role in biology, such as the cytoskeleton~\cite{tsang2017dynamic} during cell division, and the cartilage~\cite{june2009cartilage} during joint movement.
+Rheology and SANS provide a fundamentally static molecular picture: the stress tensor and the average distance between labeled monomers.
+The time evolution of these quantities can also be measured in kinetic experiments~\cite{wang2017fingerprinting}.
+The next level of understanding is the dynamical structure, which tells us how fast the various segments of the polymer are fluctuating and how correlated are they.
+While numerous dynamical experiments have been published~\cite{goossen2015sensing, schleger1998clear, wischnewski2002molecular, richter1993dynamics, richter1993origins, pyckhout2016mixtures}, they are mostly limited to equilibrium fluctuations.
+By contrast, practical and industrial use of entangled polymers usually involves flow, with examples in food thickeners~\cite{rao2014rheology}, paint formulations~\cite{chhabra2011non}, plastics injection~\cite{bartczak2005effect} and extrusion~\cite{bartczak2010effect}, fibre spinning~\cite{shenoy2005role}, and enhanced oil recovery from shale rock~\cite{wever2011polymers}.
+Non-equilibrium entanglement dynamics also play a biological role in areas like the cytoskeleton~\cite{tsang2017dynamic} during cell division, and the cartilage~\cite{june2009cartilage} during joint movement.